Active and Passive Audience Definition, Theory, Example & Difference

 The VALS (Values, Attitudes, and Lifestyles) segmentation model is a widely used framework in consumer behavior research and marketing.
 Developed by social scientists Arnold Mitchell and S. Robert Horton, the VALS framework categorizes consumers into distinct psychographic segments based on their primary motivations, attitudes, and behavioral patterns.
 Here’s an overview of the VALS segmentation model:

 1. Values: The VALS model identifies two primary dimensions of human values: resources and self-orientation.
 Resources refer to the extent to which individuals prioritize achieving goals related to self-enhancement or self-transcendence.
-Self-orientation relates to individuals’ motivations for seeking stimulation and variety versus stability and order in their lives.
+Self-orientation refers to individuals’ motivations to seek stimulation and variety versus stability and order in their lives.

 2. Attitudes: VALS classifies individuals based on their attitudes toward innovation and change, as well as their level of openness to new experiences and ideas.
 This dimension reflects individuals’ willingness to adopt new products, technologies, or lifestyles.